-Race: a group of persons related by a common descent or heredity.
-For purposes of enumeration the U.S. Census Bureau uses terms such as: "White/Caucasian", "Black/ African American/African-descent, "Asian", "Biracial", "Hispanics/Latinos" etc. to describe and classify the inhabitants of the United States.
+Race: as a social construct is a group of persons related by a common descent or heredity.
+For purposes of enumeration the U.S. Census Bureau uses terms such as: "White/Caucasian", "Black/African American/Africandescent, "Asian", "Bi-racial", "Hispanics/Latinos" etc. to describe and classify the inhabitants of the United States.